 Each element of the process, from financial reporting to lease review, can either strengthen your position or expose vulnerabilities that buyers will use to negotiate.

-Here's a break down the core methods, calculations, and risk factors that shape restaurant valuation outcomes in Tennessee.
+Here's a breakdown of the core methods, calculations, and risk factors that shape restaurant valuation outcomes in Tennessee.

 Valuation professionals use three primary methods to determine the book value of a restaurant: the income approach (usually SDE or EBITDA), the market approach (comparable sales), and the asset approach (tangible and intangible assets).